-VVV requires recent versions of both Vagrant and VirtualBox to be installed, along with some vagrant plugins.
+VVV requires recent versions of Vagrant, git and VirtualBox to be installed, along with some vagrant plugins.

 First make sure you have all the necessary software installed for VVV to run:

 You will also need a virtual machine provider, such as VirtualBox/Parallels Pro/Hyper-V/Docker.

 * On Windows, if you have Docker installed then VirtualBox should be substituted for Hyper-V. Hyper-V provides better performance and reliability.

 Reboot your computer after installing the above software.

 |RAM||4GB||8GB+||The RAM given to the VM can be changed as low as 1GB in the config, but you still need memory for the browser and OS.

 WordPress Core needs at least 6GB of RAM.

 |CPU Cores||2||2+||VVV asks for 2 CPU cores in the config, but more cores can speed up provisioning.|